For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Change in Property Ownership

-If the property is sold before the lease term ends, the new owner inherits the previous owner’s obligation to refund the tenant’s security deposit upon the end of the lease.
-The new landlord should get the security deposit and its related records from the previous landlord.
+Under Virginia law, if the dwelling unit is sold before the lease term ends, the new owner inherits the previous owner’s obligation to refund the tenant’s security deposit upon the end of the lease.
+It's the new property owner's responsibility to get the security deposit and its related records from the previous landlord.

 Bottom Line